dwalend/Disentangle/README.md

 These are typically very straightforward to create.
 The decorator semirings listed above each include helper functions that require a similar function to convert the tuple to the core semiring's Label.

-    labelForArc:(Node,Node,ArcLabel)=>Label
+    convertEdgeToLabelFunc:(Node,Node,ArcLabel)=>Label

 These methods also allow for an optional extraNodes Seq.
-This Seq can contain both extra nodes and any nodes that already exist in the edges, and has some influence over the ordering of the algorithm's output.
+This Seq can contain both extra nodes and any nodes that already exist in the edges, and can control the ordering of the algorithm's output.

-FloydWarshall, Dijkstra, and Brandes each also include a method that takes a Digraph implementation.
+FloydWarshall, Dijkstra, and Brandes each also include a method that takes an IndexedDigraph implementation, mutable for FloydWarshall.
 If you use this method then you are responsible for creating the labelDigraph correctly.
 I included it primarily for computational efficiency, and for a future lazy evaluator for Dijkstra's method.

     labelDigraph:IndexedDigraph[Node,Label]

-You are very likely to need your own LabelGraphBuilder to create a label graph from your own specialized graph.
-The easiest way is to extend AbstractLabelGraphBuilder and fill in

-    def initialLabelFromGraphEdge[E[X] <: EdgeLikeIn[X]](originalGraph:Graph[N,E])
-                                                        (edgeT:originalGraph.EdgeT):Label

 ### Creating A Custom Semiring and Other Support Classes

 You will likely want to create your own Semirings to match the problems you are solving.
 That will be enough to run the Floyd-Warshall algorithm.
-However, Dijkstra's and Brandes' algorithms requires some extra for the heap.
+However, Dijkstra's and Brandes' algorithms requires some extra methods for the heap.
 Implement SemiringSupport, which includes a Semiring, a HeapOrdering, and a function to convert from Labels to the heap's Keys.
 Here is an example that can find the most probable paths:

-TODO update this with the latest

     object MostProbable extends SemiringSupport[Double,Double] {